celesmedina/nicasource-blog-backend/README.md

 ## Fill the backend with information

-In order to showcase some information on the backend create 1 author and at least 10 blog post.
+In order to showcase some information on the frontend create 1 author and at least 10 blog post.

+Leave the backend up and running and go <a href="https://github.com/celesmedina/nicasource-blog-frontend">here</a> to setup the app's frontend